Tenascin X: TNXA (pseudogene)

 The TNXB gene has an associated pseudogene, TNXA.

-Both TNXA and TNXB genes are located within the RCCX cluster, which consists of a series of modules with genes close to each other: serine/threonine kinase 19 (STK19), complement 4 (C4), steroid 21-hydroxylase (CYP21), and tenascin-X (TNX).
+Both TNXA and TNXB genes are located within the RCCX cluster, which consists of a series of modules with genes close to each other: winged helix repair factor 1 (WHR1), complement 4 (C4), steroid 21-hydroxylase (CYP21), and tenascin-X (TNX).
 In a monomodular structure of the RCCX cluster, all of the genes are functional, i.e. protein-coding, but if there are two or more modules within the cluster, there is only one copy of each functional gene rest being non-coding pseudogenes with the exception of the C4 gene which always has active copies.
-For example, in a bimodular configuration most common among Europeans, the cluster consists of the following genes: STK19-C4A-CYP21A1P-TNXA-STK19B-C4B-CYP21A2-TNXB.
+For example, in a bimodular configuration most common among Europeans, the cluster consists of the following genes: WHR1-C4A-CYP21A1P-TNXA-STK19B-C4B-CYP21A2-TNXB.
 As such, TNXA is a duplicated copy of TNXB, but is incomplete, therefore, TNXA a pseudogene that is transcribed but does not encode a protein.

 The presence of the pseudogene is a consequence of MHC class III locus duplication during evolution.
 Strong 3' homology between TNXB and TNXA can provoke genetic recombination between the two loci, thus leading to the apparition of TNXA/TNXB chimera.

 Function

 TN-X is constitutively expressed in adult tissues such as skin, ligaments, tendons, lungs, kidneys, optic nerves, mammary and adrenal glands, blood vessels, testis, and ovaries.
 It is also found in different compartments of the digestive tract, including pancreas, stomach, jejunum, ileum, and colon.
 In this wide variety of organs, TN-X is mainly located within the connective tissue such as peritendineum (external structural component of tendons), epimysium and perimysium (muscle components), renal glomeruli, blood vessels and skin dermis.
 TN-X has been proposed to have an important structural and architectural function, especially within the skin.
 In fact, in vitro experiments demonstrate that TN-X physically interacts with fibrillar collagens type I, III and V, as well as FACIT (Fibrillar Associated Collagen with Interruption of the Triple helix) including type XII and XIV collagens.
-It also interacts with Transforming Growth Factor (TGF)-β which is a pro-fibrotic cytokine and Decorin, a small 100 kDa dermatan sulfate proteoglycan that plays a crucial role in collagen fibrillogenesis.
+It also interacts with Transforming Growth Factor (TGF)-β which is a pro-fibrotic cytokine and Decorin, a small 100 kDa dermatan sulfate proteoglycan that is essential to collagen fibrillogenesis.
 In vivo, transmission electron microscopy coupled with immuno-labelling confirms the very close location of TN-X with collagen fibers in dermis, tendons and kidney glomeruli.

 In addition to this architectural function, TN-X also demonstrated counter-adhesive properties, at least for human osteosarcoma cells (MG-63), murine embryonic fibroblasts (MRC-5) as well as human endothelial cells (ECV-304).

 Clinical significance

-Homozygous mutations, heterozygous compound (bi-allelic) mutations or haploinsufficiency in TN-X cause classical-like Ehlers-Danlos syndrome (EDS), a rare and hereditary connective tissue disorder in mice and humans.
+Homozygous mutations, heterozygous compound (bi-allelic) mutations or haploinsufficiency in TN-X cause classical-like Ehlers–Danlos syndrome (EDS), a rare and hereditary connective tissue disorder in mice and humans.
 This pathology is characterized by skin hyperlaxity, joint hypermobility and global tissue weakness as a consequence of elastin fragmentation and reduced collagen density, especially in skin.